GalvinGao/fandm-club-archive/README.md

 This is the Old Budget Site Archive project for the Franklin & Marshall College Club Council.
 The project is built with Gatsby and is both rendered as PDFs and is ready to be hosted.

+The Old Budget Site Archive project was an initiative of Club Council during the 2022-2023 Academic Year.

 ## Prerequisites

 - Node.js 18 or higher; see [Node.js](https://nodejs.org/en/download/) for installation instructions.